 ABOUT THE ARTIST

-As an abstract expressionist, Carey crafts exquisitely detailed, vibrant, and deeply emotive works of art.
-Deeply inspired by the diminishing attention to detail in modern art and culture, she seeks to challenge this trend by bringing her work to life with vivid colors and striking imagery.
-Drawing from her travels across diverse cultures and her connection to the natural world, Carey transforms organic shapes and landscapes into captivating abstract compositions.
+As an abstract expressionist, Carey creates beautifully detailed and emotionally evocative works of art.
+Inspired by the waning appreciation for intricate details in contemporary art and culture, she aims to counter this trend by infusing her creations with vivid colors and striking imagery.
+Drawing upon her travels across various cultures and her bond with the natural world, Carey transforms organic shapes and landscapes into captivating abstract compositions.

-With fluid lines and layered textures, Carey masterfully captures the raw beauty of her subjects—whether living or inanimate—inviting viewers to discover their own connection to the harmony and chaos that define the natural world.
+With fluid lines and layered textures, Carey masterfully encapsulates the raw beauty of her subjects—whether alive or inanimate—inviting viewers to explore their own connections to the harmony and chaos that characterize the natural world.

 Frequently Asked Questions